woodruffw/yossarian-bot/README.md

 with `s/setnence/sentence`.
 This feature can be disabled with the `-r`/`--no-regex-replace` flag.

+## Contributing

+Contributions to `yossarian-bot` are welcomed and appreciated.

+If you'd like to contribute but don't have any contributions in mind, checkout the [TODO](./TODO.md) file.
+It contains a list of things that can be fixed, improved, and added.

 ## License

 `yossarian-bot` is licensed under the MIT License.